freenas/freenas-docs/userguide/freenas_jails.rst

 create one jail for all installed applications, or to mix and match how software is installed into each jail.

-The rest of this section describes the following:
+The rest of this section describes:

 * :ref:`Jails Configuration`